-Minimum extent of TAC change
+4.4 Minimum extent of TAC change

 The "minimum extent of TAC change" allows the CMP developer to avoid having small changes in TAC between management periods by setting a value and implementing the TAC change only if the extent of the change is at least equal to the set value.
-Managers might find this desirable to avoid having "trivial" increases or decreases being incorporated in management recommendations.
-This restriction should be used only if it is requested by managers; otherwise it should be kept at no minimum as is the case in the base case below.
+Managers might find this desirable to avoid having "trivially" small increases or decreases being incorporated in management recommendations.
+This restriction should be used only if it is requested by managers; otherwise it should be kept at no minimum as is the case in the Baseline below.